 This is a simple avenue to building your credit if you can find someone to help you out.
 Becoming an authorized user on someone else’s credit card will allow you to make purchases and get positive history when they make payments on their card.
 However, if they miss a payment, it’s possible this could negatively impact your credit as well.
 Make sure you trust the person whose account you will be sharing.

 A newer option available today are special loans designed specifically to help you build credit.
 These typically work by allowing you to make payments on your loan before giving you any money.
 Once you’ve already paid off the full amount of the loan, the bank or financial institution will disperse the funds to you.
 It may feel a bit like paying into a savings account, except that you must make your payments on time every month, or face penalties.

 If you’re planning on attending college and need a little more funds to cover your expenses, a student loan may be the way to go.
 The plus side is that once you start repaying the loan, those payments will count towards a positive credit history.
 However, a student loan won’t do much for your credit score until then, so you shouldn’t take one out just for the sake of building credit.

 6. Manage Your Credit Wisely

 Some might say that the largest factor in building a positive credit history is time.
 Simply opening a credit card won’t improve your credit overnight, and taking out a loan you can’t afford to pay can set you even further back.
 To build credit, you should learn to manage your available credit well.
 Keep in mind the factors from our first step that make up your credit score.
-Always make payments on time, keep balances low, and check up on your credit score and credit report yearly to catch errors or fraud.
+Use a monthly payment calculator to determine your payoff schedule, make payments on time, keep balances low, and check up on your credit score and credit report yearly to catch errors or fraud.